dfrnt-labs/terminusdb-docs-static/src/app/docs/document-insertion/page.md

 #### Parameters

+{% table %}

-parameter
+- parameter

-default
+- default

-explanation
+- explanation

+---

-author
+- author
+-

-The commit author
+- The commit author

+---

-message
+- message
+-

-The commit message
+- The commit message

+---

-graph\_type
+- graph\_type

-instance
+- instance

-either instance or schema.
+- either instance or schema.
 Used to switch between submitting to the instance or the schema graph.

+---

-full\_replace
+- full\_replace

-false
+- false

-If true, all existing documents are deleted before inserting the posted documents.
+- If true, all existing documents are deleted before inserting the posted documents.
 This allows the full replacement of the contents of a database.
 This is especially useful for replacing the schema.

+---

-raw\_json
+- raw\_json

-false
+- false

-If true, the input documents are treated as raw JSON , inserted as type `sys:JSONDocument` and are not subject to schema restrictions.
+- If true, the input documents are treated as raw JSON , inserted as type `sys:JSONDocument` and are not subject to schema restrictions.

+{% /table %}

 #### Result